Pieter Brueghel the Younger: Copyist

-The workshop also produced no less than 25 copies of Pieter Brueghel the Elder's St John the Baptist Preaching, the original of which is widely believed to be the picture dated 1566, in the Museum of Fine Arts in Budapest.
-Some of the copies are held in the collections of museums such as the Hermitage, the Royal Museum of Fine Arts in Antwerp, the National Museum in Kraków, the Rheinisches Landesmuseum in Bonn, the Stedelijk Museum Wuyts-Van Campen en Baron Caroly in Lier and the Musée des Beaux-Arts de Valenciennes.
+The workshop also produced no less than 25 copies of Pieter Brueghel the Elder's St John the Baptist Preaching, the original of which is widely believed to be the picture dated 1566, in the Museum of Fine Arts Budapest.
+Some of the copies are held in the collections of museums such as the Hermitage Museum, the Royal Museum of Fine Arts Antwerp, the National Museum Kraków, the Rheinisches Landesmuseum Bonn, the Stedelijk Museum Wuyts-Van Campen en Baron Caroly and the Musée des Beaux-Arts de Valenciennes.
 Some of the copies are signed and dated.
 The quality and the large number of versions produced by Brueghel the Younger suggest that he had first-hand knowledge of his father's original.
 Scholars have contended that Brueghel the Elder's original picture offered a coded comment on the religious debates that raged in the Low Countries during the 1560s and that it represented a clandestine sermon as held by the Protestant reformers of that time.

 Pieter the Younger changed some details of his father's original composition.
 For instance, some versions omit an unidentified figure of a bearded man in black, who is turned towards the spectator.
 The omission appears to confirm speculation that his prominent presence in the original composition was not accidental.
 The distinctive face of this figure suggests that it may be a portrait, possibly of the artist himself or the patron who commissioned the painting.
 The figure of Christ has often been identified either as the man in grey behind the left arm of the Baptist or the bearded man further to the left with his arms crossed.
 The continued popularity of the picture a generation after Pieter Brueghel the Elder's death when the subject had not only lost its political implications but ran contrary to the religious current of the time, shows there was a more aesthetic appreciation of the subject.
 The composition was then likely enjoyed more for its representation of humanity in all its diversity of race, class, temperament and attitude.